3rd Battalion, 2nd Marines: Global war on terror

 In 2003, 3/2 deployed to Kuwait as part of Task Force Tarawa and, beginning in March, supported Operation Iraqi Freedom.
 The battalion also participated in the battle of Nasiriyah.
 During this deployment, 3/2 had 1 Marine, Sgt.
 Nicholas M. Hodson of Springfield, MO killed in action.
 While en route back to the United States on 12 June 2003, 3rd Battalion 2nd Marines (3/2) while aboard was deployed in support of Operation Shining Express to support the rescue of U.S. embassy personnel and American citizens during the Second Liberian Civil War.

 During 2004, 3/2 was designated as the AT (anti-terrorism) battalion and was assigned to different areas around the globe.
 The battalion was spread between Afghanistan, Djibouti, and Cuba.

 The battalion again deployed to Iraq in February 2005.
 The battalion launched major combat operations Operation Matador, Operation Spear, and Operation Quick Strike.
 They conducted security and stabilization operations in Al Anbar Province until September 2005.
 During this deployment 3/2 had 3 Marines killed in action.

 The battalion again deployed to Iraq in the July 2006.
 They conducted security and stabilization operations in the Al Anbar Province in the city of Habbaniyah until mid February 2007.
 During this deployment the battalion had 14 Marines killed in action.

 The battalion again deployed to Iraq in October 2007 operating in the Al Qaim region of the Al Anbar Province with Iraqi Police and Iraqi Army.
 During this deployment the battalion suffered a few casualties, and had a widespread area of operation along the Syrian border and Euphrates river.

 The Battalion again deployed to the Persian Gulf in May–December 2009 as the Battalion Landing Team for the 22nd Marine Expeditionary Unit.
 In January 2010 the battalion was dispatched as part of the 22nd Marine Expeditionary Unit to take part in the relief effort Operation Unified Response following the 2010 Haiti earthquake.

 In February 2011, 3/2 was deployed to the Musa Qal'eh and Now Zad districts of Helmand Province, Afghanistan to engage in combat operations in support of Operation Enduring Freedom During this deployment the Battalion had 7 Marines or Sailors Killed In Action.

+Actress Mila Kunis attended 3/2's Marine Corps ball with Sgt Scott Moore after the unit returned from Afghanistan in October 2011.

+Desecration of corpses in Afghanistan

+In January 2012 members of the battalion were identified as having been involved in the alleged desecration of corpses in Afghanistan.
+A video was posted on YouTube showing three Marines urinating on Taliban corpses.